King's Chapel: Interior

 The King's Chapel bell, cast in England, was hung in 1772.
 In 1814 it cracked, was recast by Paul Revere and Sons, and was rehung.
 It is the largest bell cast by the Revere foundry, and the last one cast during Paul Revere's lifetime.
 It has been rung at services ever since.

 Within King's Chapel is a monument to Samuel Vassall, brother of the colonist William Vassall, a patentee of the Massachusetts Bay Company, and an early deputy of the Massachusetts Bay Colony.
 Samuel Vassall of London was also named a member of the Company in its 1629 royal charter but never sailed for New England, instead remaining in London to tend to business affairs; his brother William frequently clashed with John Winthrop, and eventually removed himself to Scituate, Massachusetts.
 The monument to Vassall, London merchant, mentions his resistance to King Charles's taxes imposed on Tonnage and Poundage, especially as Parliament had refused the King's request for a lifetime extension.
 Vassall subsequently represented the City of London as a Member of Parliament (1640–1641), which restored some of Vassall's estate.
 Later Vassalls in Massachusetts, including William Vassall for whom Vassalboro, Maine was named, were Loyalists and fled to England during the American Revolutionary War.

 Ministers

-Raymond Clark Robinson (1884–1945) was organist at King's Chapel from 1923-1945.
+Raymond Clark Robinson (1884–1945) was organist at King's Chapel from 1923 to 1945.